Pipedrive vs HubSpot: Which CRM Fits Your Team?

 "HubSpot is an all-in-one CRM with multiple tools for sales, marketing, and customer service, making it an amazing fit for growing businesses willing to invest in a fully featured platform".

-HubSpot's Professional plan begins at $1,170 per month for five users, offering robust scalability and cross-functional capabilities suitable for enterprise-level needs.
+HubSpot's Professional plan starts at $1,170 per month for five users, providing robust scalability and cross-functional capabilities that are suitable for enterprise-level needs.

 When it comes to integrations, HubSpot's broader ecosystem supports more complex data management, while Pipedrive focuses on simplicity with enough integration options to meet most sales needs.
-Both platforms also support AI tools like Hints Sales AI Assistant to enhance productivity.
+Both platforms also support AI tools, such as Hints Sales AI Assistant, to enhance productivity.

 Budget is another key factor.
 HubSpot attracts startups with its free plan, but its advanced features and onboarding costs can add up quickly.
-On the other hand, Pipedrive offers predictable pricing - professional AI features are available at $64 per user per month - making it a practical choice for teams focused on sales.
+On the other hand, Pipedrive offers predictable pricing, with professional AI features available at $64 per user per month, making it a practical choice for sales-focused teams.

 For data handling, HubSpot excels with larger datasets and custom objects, while Pipedrive is better suited for small to mid-sized data volumes.